siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 A snapshot is a subvolume like any other, but with a given initial content.
 Viewed in the file manager, it appears to contain a complete copy of the original subvolume.
 Btrfs is a copy-on-write file system, so it is not necessary to actually copy all the data.
 The snapshot simply has a reference to the current filesystem root of its original subvolume.
 Only when something is changed does Btrfs create a copy of the data.
 File changes in a snapshot do not affect the files in the original subvolume.

 A snapshot is not recursive.
 A subvolume or snapshot is effectively a barrier.
 Files in nested subvolumes do not appear in the snapshot.
 Instead, there is a blind subvolume, which could cause confusion in nested layouts.
 The non-recursive behavior explains why siduction created additional subvolumes during installation.
-Thus, private and variable data from `@home`, `@root`, `@tmp`, and `@var@log` subvolumes do not end up in a snapshot of `@`.
+Thus, private and variable data from `@home`, `@root`, and `@var@log` subvolumes do not end up in a snapshot of `@`.

 It should be noted that snapshots of Btrfs file systems are in no way a substitute for thoughtful data protection.
 Even for RAID1 and RAID10 systems with Btrfs, the focus is on failover and not on backup.